Networked Subject is an independent, boutique Urbit star service and a collection of Urbit information and tutorials.

 A planet is an address on the Urbit network meant for an individual instance of Urbit OS, which is owned by a person cryptographically – like Bitcoin.
 A planet acts as a personal server with an encrypted, P2P stack underpinning all software running on it.
 A planet has a unique name like

-You don’t need a planet to try Urbit – you can launch a free identity called a comet that can do almost everything a planet can (for now).
+You don’t need a planet to try Urbit – you can launch a free identity called a comet that can do almost everything a planet can for now.
 You should spin one up today: you can download Port, the official and user-friendly client here for MacOS and Linux.
-Additional instructions for manual piloting are available for macOS, Linux, Windows, and setting one up on a remote server for free.
+Additional instructions for manual piloting are available for macOS, Linux, Windows, and running a ship on a remote server for free.